Films! Novels! Springsteen! The Obamas and Clintons seem to be having the time of their lives.

 They have adapted to the times, and mastered Hollywood and social media to share the stories of others, “story” being a favored term of both couples.
 Higher Ground has a dozen employees.
 Hillary Clinton and Chelsea Clinton founded HiddenLight Productions to “share the stories of leaders — celebrated and unsung alike,” the 2016 presidential candidate said in an earlier news release.
 By creating television series, movies, podcasts, digital content and page-turners, the Obamas and Clintons are reaching larger, younger and more diverse audiences than those for White House memoirs.

 Barack Obama, author of the best-selling, highly-praised memoir “A Promised Land,” has long celebrated his voracious consumption of popular culture with his annual list of favorite books, music and movies.
-His “Renegades: Born in the USA” podcast with Springsteen sounds like two Boomers chatting about their passions over beers.
+His “Renegades: Born in the USA” podcast with Springsteen sounds like two boomers chatting about their passions over beers.
 In their third episode, the 44th president sings more than Bruce does.
 (Also, Obama, a “renegade,” seriously?)

 Even a memoir becomes something else entirely, a global franchise and an event.
 Michelle Obama’s “Becoming,” has sold more than 15 million copies, bolstered by a documentary, plus an arena tour featuring special guests and merch.
 With the paperback and young reader versions debuting this week, its appeal showing little chance of waning.
-Hillary and Chelsea Clinton transformed their 2019 book “The Book of Gutsy Women: Favorite Stories of Courage and Resilience” into an upcoming Apple TV Plus docuseries, created by their production company, which they will host.
+Hillary and Chelsea Clinton transformed their 2019 book “The Book of Gutsy Women: Favorite Stories of Courage and Resilience,” into an upcoming Apple TV Plus docuseries, created by their production company, which they will host.

 This month, the Obamas will launch Netflix’s “Waffles + Mochi,” sort of an international foodie “Sesame Street” with a passel of celebrity guests.
 Among Higher Ground’s other projects are a television series about Frederick Douglass, a biopic of civil rights leader Bayard Rustin directed by George C. Wolfe and a movie based on Mohsin Hamid’s novel “Exit West” starring Riz Ahmed.